liancheng/yinxusen.github.io/source/_posts/2014-03-11-crazy-small-files-in-hdfs.markdown

 So there are the trade-offs between "shuffle HDFS level" with "shuffle Spark level", and between "efficiency when reading blocks" with "efficiency due to shuffle-free", and eventually between "efficiency" with "security".

-## Take a deep breath - Full disclosure of locaility in Hadoop
+## Take a deep breath - Full disclosure of locality in Hadoop

-To get into the secret of locaility of Hadoop IO, I have to look deep into `InputFormat` code in `mapred`.
+To grasp the secret of locality of Hadoop IO, I had to dive deep into `InputFormat` code in `mapred`.
 Due to the use of Spark, I choose `FileInputFormat` as the breach.
 First you should keep these concepts in mind, which will be used commonly later.
-They are *rack*, *node*, *file*, *block*, *replica*.
+They are *rack*, *node*, *file*, *block* and *replica*.
 A rack is composed of several nodes, nodes are machines composing HDFS in Hadoop.
 A file is composed of several blocks.
-A block could have several replicas, usually 3 copies.
+A block could have several replicas, by default 3.
 Note that your Hadoop workers could cover all HDFS nodes, but there could also mismatch between Hadoop workers and HDFS nodes.
 Note also that replicas of a block are usually span different racks, due to the consideration of robustness.

 Things could be a little bit more complicated, if we add the workers of Hadoop in.
 Program could span across different workers, data could span across different nodes.
 So, question is, how to arrange the mapping of programs in each worker and blocks in each node, to get the best locaility, i.e. the less network communication when reading files on HDFS?